Set up Jira integration in Endor Labs

 Jira updates the grouping of findings in the board based on changes to the action policy’s aggregation type.

-- When changing from Project to Dependency, findings are split into separate Sub-tasks based on the dependency type.
+- Changing from Project to Dependency splits findings into separate Sub-tasks by dependency type.

-- When changing from Project to Dependency per package version, findings are split into Sub-tasks based on the package version.
+- Changing from Project to Dependency per package version splits findings into Sub-tasks by package version.

-- When changing from Dependency or Dependency per package version to Project, all findings are consolidated into a single Jira ticket.
+- Changing from Dependency or Dependency per package version to Project merges all findings into a single Jira ticket.